Wedg/Alice.jl/README.md

 ## Training a Neural Network
 There are 2 broad options for training:
 1. `train` function for stochastic mini-batch training by gradient descent with momentum
-2. `train_nlopt` function for full batch training using the NLopt package that provides an interface to the open-source NLopt library for nonlinear optimisation.
+2. `train_nlopt` function for full batch training using the NLopt package that provides an interface to the open-source NLopt library for nonlinear optimisation

 `train` function: